James Cantor: BDSM

 Referring to research comparing BDSM practitioners with non-BDSM counterparts, Cantor said what was interesting was "how few differences and how small the differences were between these groups."
 He added, "Overall, it doesn't look like there is anything special that makes a person curious about BSDM.
 Instead, it seems that people who are extroverted and open to experience in general will experiment with all kinds of things—sex being just one of them."

-When asked by columnist Dan Savage to respond to a mother concerned about her son developing into a sexual sadist, Cantor wrote:
+When asked by columnist Dan Savage to respond to a mother concerned about her son developing into a sexual sadist, Cantor wrote that having violent sexual fantasies, "doesn't mean anyone is likely developing into a psychopathic sex killer."

 Transgender rights

 In 2018, Cantor was hired as an expert witness by the Alliance Defending Freedom, on a case to ban trans girls from girls' school sports in the state of West Virginia.

 In May 2022, the state of Alabama hired Cantor as an expert witness in defense of a law criminalizing gender-affirming care for minors with gender dysphoria.
 However, on cross-examination, the federal judge discovered that Cantor had no clinical experience diagnosing or treating minors with gender dysphoria, or in monitoring such patients for improvements.
 Cantor also lacked knowledge of the treatments and methods used in gender clinics in the state of Alabama.
 As a result, the judge wrote that he gave Cantor's testimony "very little weight".

 In July 2022, the state of Texas similarly hired Cantor as an expert witness in defense of a directive from Texas Governor Greg Abbott to investigate parents of minors who receive gender-affirming care.
-The suit was supported by LGBT advocacy group PFLAG.
-According to an article in the Houston Chronicle, Cantor said that for minors experiencing gender dysphoria, the condition may desist and they may become cisgender gay or lesbian people.
+The directive was challenged by Lambda Legal and the ACLU on behalf of PFLAG.
+According to an article in the Houston Chronicle, Cantor said that for minors experiencing gender dysphoria, the condition would usually desist and they would become cisgender gay or lesbian people.
 The attorneys for the plaintiffs objected saying that the studies referred to "tomboys" and "effeminate" youth.
 They further argued that Cantor lacked practical experience treating minors with gender dysphoria, and most of the studies he cited were published before 1988.

+In 2023, Cantor defended Florida governor Ron DeSantis's ban on Medicaid coverage for gender-affirming care for adults.

+According to an October 2023 report by CBC News, since 2021, Cantor has testified in over 25 cases, including bills to restrict transgender healthcare, to ban trans students from school sports, and to restrict student use of school bathrooms.